johnehutchinson/johnehutchinson.github.io/_pages/research.md

 author_profile: false
 ---

 I was fortunate to have the opportunity of doing research in a number of different areas of mathematics.
-Nowadays, with the pressure to continuously publish, it would be much more difficult if not impossible to have the luxury of exploring new fields.
+Nowadays, with the pressure to continuously publish, it is more difficult if not impossible to have the luxury of exploring new fields.

 <!--TOC-->
 * Table of Contents